-The mission of the Big Sur Volunteer Fire Brigade is to provide dependable fire protection and emergency services for Big Sur with teamwork, respect and integrity.
+The mission of Big Sur Fire is to provide dependable fire protection and emergency services for Big Sur with teamwork, respect and integrity.

 Big Sur Fire Brigade schedules all of its 11 emergency response vehicles for preventive maintenance service annually during the “off fire season,” with protocols like switching tires every six years based on National Fire Protection Association standards.
 Preventive maintenance is performed according to the manufacturers’ recommendations and Big Sur Fire engineers are constantly inspecting the apparatus.
 Funding allowances for maintenance and repairs are set within the annual budget; however, if a major repair beyond that budget arises, emergency repairs can cost a small fortune.
 That is where the Big Sur Fire Apparatus Maintenance Fund comes into play.
 This fund can be accessed for unforeseen repairs, large ticket items like transmissions, motors and pumps.
 Responding to emergencies requires vehicles that are in prime working condition and always dependable.